last updated 5 February 2012

 1816 - 1817 Madras Muster / Casualty Rolls

-John Burton appears as a Matross (gunner's assistant), 2nd Bat Fort St George (Madras) / St Thomas Mount Artillery in the muster lists for late 1816.
+John Burton appears as a Matross (gunner's assistant), 2nd (Artillery) Bat Fort St George (Madras) / St Thomas Mount Artillery in the muster lists for late 1816.

 Mrs Susanna Habernack ("a native"), who is to marry John Adolphus Burton Snr in 1817,

-3 December 1817 - John Adolphus Burton Snr
+3 December 1817 - John Adolphus Burton

 LINK

 (22) marries widow and "native" Mrs Susannah Habernack (26) in St Mary's Church, Madras - she signed with "her X mark".
+Native could mean "native" or "non-British".

 John Adolphus is described as a Matross in the 2nd Madras artilllery, which is about as junior as you can artillery-wise.
 Impressive then that on 20 December 1819 (aged 24) he became a Conductor (WO I + equivalent = about as senior as you can get ordnance-wise), Fort St George Arsenal (Madras) - as recorded in the 1820 East India Register & Army List.
 He was in the same position in late 1822 as recorded in the 1823 East India Register and Army List (extract below).